Web2 vs Web3 Marketing: What’s the difference?

 Web2: Marketing in Web2 often revolves around building a social media following, creating content, and engaging users on centralised platforms.

-Web3: In Web3, marketing often involves building and engaging with communities around decentralised projects and tokens.
+Web3: In Web3, marketing often involves building and engaging with communities around decentralised structures and tokens.
 This community-driven approach can be more decentralised and participatory.

 Interoperability: